 We have incurred substantial indebtedness to execute our business operations and strategies.
-To the extent that we were to settle or redeem our convertible notes in cash, our debt obligations would become more substantial.
+To the extent that we were to settle or redeem our convertible notes or exchangeable senior notes in cash, our debt obligations would become more substantial.

 Our substantial indebtedness could have important consequences to you.
 For example, it could: